Afika-1/The-travel-App/README.md

 ![hotels](./assets/ReadMe-images/hotel.png)

-# ThE Fun UI experience.
+# The Fun UI experience.

 Fun home page shows a list of fun clubs, gaming shows and other places of fun activities. then the Club with a slide show  images